GonzaloRomeroR/image-processing/README.md

 ## Usage:

 ### Training
-Need to save images in the training folder, then run the training file to obtain a feature database.
+Need to save images in the training folder in the same way as in the given example, then run the training.py file to obtain a feature database.

 `python3 training.py`

 ### Testing

-To test the performance of the training run test.py, its output will show the percentage of success.
+To test the performance of the training algorithm run test.py, its output will show the percentage of success for every defined class.

 `python3 test.py`